fishcus/KAP-manual/en/config/pushdown/pushdown_impala.en.md

 #### Verify Query Pushdown

-- Start KAP to query loaded tables in the insight page
+- Start Kyligence Enterprise to query loaded tables in the insight page

-- If queries working track can be found in the Impala web page, it means KAP has been integrated with Impala normally
+- If queries working track can be found in the Impala web page, it means Kyligence Enterprise has been integrated with Impala normally
 - ![](images/query_pushdown_impala.png)